-- A. Redevelopment Criteria: - 1.
-In order to determine the stormwater requirements for redevelopment projects, the percentage of the site covered by existing impervious areas must be calculated.
+A. Redevelopment Criteria:

+- 1. In order to determine the stormwater requirements for redevelopment projects, the percentage of the site covered by existing impervious areas must be calculated.
 Stormwater requirements for redevelopment will vary based upon the amount of site surface area that is covered by existing impervious surfaces. - 2.
 For sites meeting the definition of a redevelopment project and having less than 40% existing impervious surface coverage, the stormwater management requirements will be the same as other new development projects with the important distinction that the applicant can meet those requirements either on-site or at an approved off-site location.
 The applicant must satisfactorily demonstrate that impervious area reduction, LID strategies and BMPs have been implemented on-site to the maximum extent practicable. - 3.
 For sites meeting the definition of a redevelopment project and having more than 40% existing impervious surface coverage, stormwater shall be managed for water quality in accordance with one or more of the following techniques, listed in order of preference: - i.
-Implement measures onsite that result in disconnection or treatment of at least 30% of the existing impervious cover as well as 50% of the additional proposed impervious surfaces and pavement areas through the application of filtration media; or - ii.
-Implement other LID techniques onsite to the maximum extent practicable to provide treatment for at least 50% of the entire site area.
+Implement measures on-site that result in disconnection or treatment of at least 30% of the existing impervious cover as well as 50% of the additional proposed impervious surfaces and pavement areas through the application of filtration media; or - ii.
+If a proposal does not meet the standards described in item V.A.3.i above, it must implement other LID techniques on-site to the maximum extent practicable to provide treatment for at least 50% of the entire site area.